aws/karpenter-provider-aws/designs/node-ownership.md

 1. Introduction of the Machine CR as a representation of a “scheduling decision” to launch by the CloudProvider
 2. Migration of Deprovisioning mechanisms from watching and monitoring the Node object to watching and monitoring the Machine CR
 3. Migration of the Node termination finalizer to Machine to orchestrate the cordoning, draining, and deletion
-4. Required Garbage Collection of any Machines that don’t have Nodes mapped to them
+4. Required Garbage Collection of any Machines that don’t have Nodes mapped to them to handle Node termination and CloudProivder instance termination
-5. Liveness checks for Nodes that don’t register or become ready after a certain time to delete the backing instance
+6. Liveness checks for Nodes that don’t register or become ready after a certain TTL to delete the backing Machine

 ### In-Memory Node Store